 Dr. Klimack is Chevron’s Decision Analysis Functional Manager.
 A retired U.S. Army Colonel, he was the Director of the Operations Research and Systems Engineering Programs, the Operations Research Center of Excellence, and served as interim Head of the Department of Systems Engineering at the U.S. Military Academy at West Point.
 Following his Army career, he worked as a consultant supporting the federal government, oil and gas, and the pharmaceutical sectors.
 He began working at Chevron in 2012.
 He has a BS in chemical engineering from Lehigh University, a MS in applied mathematics from Johns Hopkins University, a MMAS from the US Army Command and Staff College, and PhD in operations research from the US Air Force Institute of Technology.
 He is a Certified System Engineering Professional, a licensed Professional Engineer, and a Fellow of the Society of Decision Professionals, the Royal Geographical Society and the Explorers Club.
 He is a recipient of the Decision Analysis Society Practice Award and an employee when Chevron received the Raiffa-Howard Award for Organizational Decision Quality and the INFORMS Prize.
 He is a past President of the Society of Decision Professionals and a former Vice President of Meetings for the Institute for Operations Research and Management Science (INFORMS).
 He was Co-Chair of the INFORMS Analytics Certification Task Force which developed the Certified Analytics Professional credential.
 He also served on the board of the National Speleological Society.

-Jennifer Pazour, Ph.D. is an assistant professor of Industrial and Systems Engineering at Rensselaer Polytechnic Institute (RPI).
+Jennifer Pazour, Ph.D. is an associate professor of Industrial and Systems Engineering at Rensselaer Polytechnic Institute (RPI).
 Jen’s research and teaching interests focus on the development and use of analytical models to guide decision making for logistics and supply chain challenges.
 She holds three degrees in Industrial Engineering (a B.S. from South Dakota School of Mines and Technology, and a M.S. and Ph.D. from the University of Arkansas), and was previously on the faculty at the University of Central Florida.
 She is a recipient of a Young Investigator Award from the Office of Naval Research, a National Academy of Sciences Gulf Research Program Early-Career Research Fellowship, a Research Start Up grant from the Material Handling Institute, and a Doctoral Dissertation Enhancement Project from the National Science Foundation.
 She serves on the executive board of the Warehousing Education and Research Council and is involved in a number of programs to encourage youth to pursue engineering and logistics careers.

 Edwin Romeijn serves as the H. Milton and Carolyn J. Stewart School Chair at the Stewart